 Ransomware is the fastest growing and most lucrative form of malware, cyber criminals can leverage today, leading to an escalating upswing in new Ransomware development each month.

 Be careful there is no silver bullet which can effectively protect infecting with scareware (Ransomware).
 They are highly sophisticated and not only encrypts files on a victims’ computer but also attacks any files on connected storage devices, network shares, system restore points and volume shadow copies.
 And now in some variants, they are infecting the cloud services like Google Drive, AWS, Dropbox etc. It also steals cryptocurrency wallet funds stored on your system.
 There are several new types of Ransomware: ZEPTO, BART, CERBER, CRYPTXXX following :

 WHY AREN’T BACKUPS WORKING?

 Educational as well Hospital sector are mostly targeted, the quickest way to restore the systems was to pay the Ransomware.
-No decryption is possible as normal infrastructure until have Private key.
+No decryption is possible as normal infrastructure until having the Private key.
 Your only option for recovering the files is to have a back-up available or pay the ransom.

 FIRST RESPOND PROCEDURE FROM SOLUTION PROVIDER

-- Initiating by notifying insurer regarding this incident, obtain technical legal respond from party(client) itself.
+- Initiating by notifying insurer regarding this incident, obtain a technical legal response from the party(client) itself.

 - Asking about Backup (BCP) or other policies, network sharing architecture and most important which variants are affected.